chazu/octree/README.md

 # TODO
 * Allow tuning of splitting rules (multiple points per octant)
+* Write method for getting depth of octree
+* Write method for whether child octant can contain sphere
 * Query for points in sphere
-* Write method for getting depth of octree
 * Refactor insertion to allow for non-leaf nodes to contain points which intersect with more than one child octant

 * Check for collision on insertion/reinsertion [resinsertion being deletion and then insertion]